texastribune/styleguides/newtribunestyle.md

 <p class="font-xs">This is an example paragraph.</p>

 #### Icons

+Icons usually fall into two categories, decorative and functional.

+##### Decorative

+Decorative icons usually act as a signposts and live near the content that they describe.

+##### Functional

+Functional icons tend to be action-oriented or link to other content.

+Some functional icons can also be considered buttons.
+These buttons should always have a background color of $color-blue-light and a color of $color-white-pure.
+If the icon is a corporate logo, use the official color specified in their brand guidelines for the background color.
+The icon should be 55 percent of the size of its background color and visually centered within this space.
+This is based on either height or width (whichever is larger).
+To obtain this measurement, multiply the largest button dimension H or W by 0.55 - the outcome is the size of the icon’s H or W respectively.

+##### Font

 For icons, we'll likely use Font Awesome, which is what we currently use.